 Making sure you choose the best wood glue is essential.
 Using the wrong adhesive is pointless, you might as well not use any at all.
 Below are a few common areas that come up during carpentry work where you will need glue and which type I use for the job.

-For general carpentry work PVA wood glue is best.
-Use it for skirting and architrave mitres, MDF, sticking mouldings to timber, beadings etc. Waterproof PVA glue is also available for external carpentry jobs like decking balustrades and fascia mitres.
+For general carpentry work Evostik wood glue is generally the best.
+I use it for skirting and architrave mitres, MDF, sticking mouldings to timber, beadings etc. Waterproof PVA glue is also available for external carpentry jobs like decking balustrades and fascia mitres too.

-During finish carpentry work when gluing mitres on things like skirting boards, architrave mitres, kitchen cornices, crown moulding etc the best wood glue you can use is a miter adhesive.
+For really strong joints during finish carpentry work when gluing mitres on things like skirting boards, architrave mitres, kitchen cornices, crown moulding etc. then the best wood glue you can use is Everbuild Mitre Glue.

 This glue has two parts, the first you spread on one mitre and then the activator sprays onto the second mitre to be stuck to.
-Once the activator has dried you hold the two together for 10 seconds and the mitre is solid!
-If you want a cheaper glue then use PVA wood adhesive.
+Once the activator has dried you hold the two together firmly for 10 seconds and the mitre is solid!
+If you want a cheaper glue then use the PVA wood adhesive above.
 It won't grab the two pieces together like a contact adhesive but grips well when it goes off after half an hour or so.
 This two part glue allows you to join the two pieces together before then fixing them to the wall or other aperture.

 When gluing timber to walls like when fixing skirting, shelf battens and that sort of thing I use a grab adhesive like gripfill or no more nails.
 Gripfill can also be used for small gap filling jobs, and I know chippies who's plaster boarding isn't that great and they use it for their gaps and to stick boards together so there's little chance of joints moving after plastering.
-I always have a tube of 'grippa' in my tool bag it's useful for loads of jobs.
+I always have a tube of 'grippa' in my tool bag as it's really useful for loads of jobs.
 It is a pretty thick glue, and you should warm the tube before using if temperatures are really low just to make it more pliable.
 Don't get it on your clothes or in your arm hairs..

 There are different types of worktops.
-When I am installing hardwood counters like Beech I use clear silicone (unless the instructions that come with the tops say otherwise) in the joints after they've been sealed with plenty of coats of oil.
-For Formica worktops I use Evostick contact adhesive.
+When I am installing hardwood counters like Beech I use Clear Silicone Sealant (unless the instructions that come with the tops say otherwise) in the joints after they've been sealed with plenty of coats of oil.
+When I am installing Formica worktops I use Evo Stik Contact Adhesive.
 You put a coat on each edge and when its touch dry put the two together and cramp them up, solid.

 Have a comment or question about the best type of wood glue to use for your project?